vbala81/aws_hack_ce/README.md

   <img src="camera_enabled.png">
 </p>

-Run the script by issuing and you can see below output:
+Run the script by issuing below command to recognize the image based on motion detected through rasp pi and push the image to S3 after which a Lambda is triggered that populates the RDS Aurora database based on the recycled/compost objects.
+Data populated is then cascaded to Quicksight which helps in identify anamolies through Dashboard and Analysis:
 ```
 python3 circular_economy.py
 ```